 - retain moisture;

-- keep roots cool;
+- help to keep roots cool;

 - prevent weed seeds from getting enough sunlight to germinate.